Departmental Leadership

 The Department of Curriculum and Instruction provides an array of services to the college including academic, communications, development, scholarships and research.
 Please use the links below to contact the chairperson or coordinator for the program listed.
 Details on the courses of study can be navigated from the Programs page.

-Department Head — Dr. Ed Bengtson
+Department Head — Dr. Suzanne Kucharczyk

-Head shot of Dr. Jason L. Endacott
+Head shot of Dr. Ralston

-Assistant Department Head — Dr. Jason L. Endacott
+Assistant Department Head — Dr. Christine Ralston

 Dr. Betsy Orr